Patreon: History

 In May 2017, Patreon announced that it had over 50,000 active creators and 1 million monthly patrons, and was on track to send over $150 million to creators in 2017.
 In June 2017, Patreon announced a suite of tools for creators to run membership businesses on the Patreon platform.
 Notable improvements included a customer relationship management system, a mobile app called Lens, and a service to set up exclusive livestreams.

 In August 2018, Patreon announced the acquisition of Memberful, a membership services company.

-In April 2020, citing the COVID-19 pandemic as a means of financial difficulty for the economy, the company laid off 30 employees or 13% of its workforce at the time.
+In April 2020, citing the COVID-19 pandemic as a cause of economic uncertainty, the company laid off 30 employees or 13% of its workforce at the time.
 In April 2021, the company laid off 36 employees or 13% of its workforce despite reporting recent growth.
 In October 2021, Patreon confirmed it was looking into implementing cryptocurrencies and NFTs after creators expressed interests in having the opportunity to offer exclusive memberships and benefits to its patrons through a coin or token.

 In March 2022, Patreon announced that it had more than 250,000 creators who were using the platform, and there were more than eight million active patrons from more than 200 countries.

 In September 2022, Patreon announced it was laying off 80 people, representing about 17% of its staff.
 As part of the layoffs, the company also announced that it would be closing its Dublin and Berlin offices.

 In October 2023, Patreon announced a full redesign of its interface and brand identity, including new features like community chats.
 Patreon also announced the acquisition of Moment, a ticketed live streaming platform.

+In November 2025, Patreon announced that creator profiles and fan profiles would be merged under the creator profile.
+Patreon gave users the options on how the merge would take place: hiding who they follow, making it public, or giving the option to unfollow creators.
+This move resulted in significant negative feedback via online communities and forums such as Reddit.
+With users expressing their displeasure with the forced merge and needing to decide if its worth continuing to support some creators, arguing that there needs to be a separation of personal activity and professional activity on the platform.